nisargi02/Build-Challenge/Assignment2/Readme.md

 - Modular structure with separation of concerns
 - Unit tests covering all analytical functions
 - Console-based report summarizing all analysis
 ...

 ## Design Decisions

 - Minimal and meaningful class usage:
-The assignment requires implementing classes.SaleRecord models CSV rows, and SalesAnalyzer provides a clean OO wrapper around the functional analytics.
+The assignment requires implementing classes.
+SaleRecord models CSV rows, and SalesAnalyzer provides a clean OO wrapper around the functional analytics.
 All business logic remains in stateless, testable pure functions.

 - Functional analytics for clarity and testability